pfisterer/edcs-openstack-studentnodes/README.md

 - SSH (native or web interface)
 - a graphical desktop (VNC via web interface or RDP via client)

+## Usage

+1. Set the required environment variables
+2. Run `ansible-playbook deploy.yaml`
+3. See `generated-server-list.txt` for the IP adresses of the created machines
+4. Open <https://IP-adress> and ignore the security warning

 ## Environment variables

 | Name             | Optional | Description                       |